View outside the Kenosha Engine Plant.

-Once the scope of contamination is known, the DNR will work with the property owners and its governmental partners to develop a plan for cleanup at the Kenosha Engine Plant.
-This may include the demolition of some buildings in order to conduct an investigation and cleanup.
-While the long-term clean up of the groundwater at the site could take years, the reuse of the property for industrial or other commercial uses could be accomplished much earlier.
+Once the scope of contamination is known, DNR will work with the its governmental partners to develop a more comprehensive plan for cleanup.
+While the long-term clean-up of the groundwater at the site could take years, the reuse of the property for industrial or other commercial uses could be accomplished much earlier.

-The Wisconsin Department of Health Services (WDHS) provides health consultations and information about environmental and public health impacts from exposure to certain toxic chemicals.
+The Wisconsin Department of Health Services (DHS) provides health consultations and information about environmental and public health impacts from exposure to certain toxic chemicals.

 To find out more information about the Kenosha Engine Plant, visit the Contaminated Lands Environmental Action Network (CLEAN), the DNR's database of contaminated properties.

-In Wisconsin, anyone who possesses or controls a hazardous substance or who causes the discharge of a hazardous substance is a “responsible party” under sections 292.11 and 292.31, Wis.
-Stats., and Chapters NR 700 to 754, Wisconsin Administrative Codes (Wis.
-Admin.
-Code).
+In Wisconsin, anyone who possesses or controls a hazardous substance or who causes the discharge of a hazardous substance is a "responsible party" under sections 292.11 and 292.31, Wis.
+Stats., and Chapters NR 700 to 754, Wis.
+Adm.
+Code.

 However, state statutes provide certain liability exemptions for local government units and for lenders.
 Others, including private parties and future owners of a property, may qualify for liability exemptions through the state, or may obtain a fee-based liability clarification letter from the DNR regarding property contamination issues.

-For more information, please see our Environmental liability page.
+For more information, please visit our Environmental liability page.

 Kenosha Engine Plant: History & time line